Calyx-Phil/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 |Description: a program that Prints Fizz-Buzz test

 |Filename: 10-print_triangle.c
 |Description: a function that prints a triangle

+|Filename: 100-prime_factor.c
+|Description: a program that finds and prints the largest prime factor of the number 612852475143

+|Filename: 101-print_number.c
+|Description: a function that prints an intege